michellelala/VolunteerGo/README.md

 # VolunteerGo
 *Here to lend a helping hand.*

-Hello, and welcome to VolunteerGo.
+Hello, and welcome to VolunteerGo, a responsive web application that I built as a passion project.

 ![landing page for app](https://imgur.com/jTPAnHz.png "VolunteerGo Landing Page")